-The Airport's fiscal year 2023-24 Capital Improvement Plan totals \$11.0 billion (\$2.4 billion of which was reflected as previously funded in the CIP approved by the Commission on October 3, 2023) which consists of: (1) the Ascent Program - Phase 1.5 at \$8.0 billion, and (2) fiscal year 2023-24 Infrastructure Projects Plan totaling \$3.0 billion.
-The CIP covers a 10-year period from fiscal year 2023-24 to fiscal year 2032-33.

-Passenger enplanements and deplanements at the Airport have continued to rise over the last two fiscal years, and were approximately 46.9 million in fiscal year 2022-23 and 51.1 million in fiscal year 2023-24.
-This continued growth has allowed construction activity to continue on major projects such as the Terminal 1 Redevelopment Program, Terminal 3 West's Renovation, the Courtyard 3 Connector project, and the International Terminal Phase 2 project, which will make improvements to the building and expand both departure level security checkpoints.
+For fiscal year 2024-25, the Airport continued to use the prior fiscal year 2023-24 CIP, which totaled \$11.02 billion and consisted of: (1) the Ascent Program - Phase 1.5 at \$8.03 billion, and (2) fiscal year 2023-24 Infrastructure Projects Plan totaling \$2.99 billion.
+In August 2025, the Airport updated the CIP to a new total of \$12.45 billion, which represents a \$1.43 billion increase.
+The new CIP includes the fixed Ascent Program - Phase 1.5 at \$8.03 billion which remains unchanged, and the new fiscal year 2025-26 Infrastructure Projects Plan which now totals \$4.42 billion.
+The new CIP covers a 10-year period from fiscal year 2025-26 to fiscal year 2034-35.
+Passenger enplanements and deplanements at the Airport have continued to rise over the last two fiscal years, and were approximately 54.0 million in fiscal year 2024-25 and 51.1 million in fiscal year 2023-24.
+This continued growth has allowed construction activity to continue on major projects such as the Terminal 3 West Modernization project, the Courtyard 3 Connector project, and the International Terminal Phase 2 project, which will make improvements to the building and expand both departure level security checkpoints.

-Notable projects that were completed in fiscal year 2023-24 included the Taxiway D&T Reconstruction project and the completion of the final phase of Harvey Milk Terminal 1, which was opened on June 17, 2024.
+Notable projects that were completed in fiscal year 2024-25 included the Sanitary Waste Treatment Plant Improvements and the Taxiway A & B Phase 1 Rehabilitation.